-1. Evacuated Tube Collectors: This part of the system harvests the energy (heat) from the sun.
+1. Solar Heating Collectors: This part of the system harvests the energy (heat) from the sun.
 The system can contain a single collector, or multiple collectors.
 They are installed outside, facing skyward in a southerly direction.
 These collectors can be mounted on the ground, but generally the roof or another raised surface is more appropriate.
 These collectors should be positioned to maximize the solar energy collected throughout the year.
-This will generally mean installing the collectors facing south with their tilt being at latitude or as close as possible.
+This will generally mean installing the collectors facing south with their tilt being at latitude or as close as possible within reason.

-Different mounting options are also available for the evacuated tube collectors.
-All collectors are shipped with a flush mount frame, however a high angle frame is also available for ground mounting, flat roof mounting, or to give a high angle that the roof might allow.
+Different mounting options are also available for the solar heating collectors.
+All collectors are shipped with a flush mount frame, however other types of mounting systems are available.

-- 2. Solar Storage Tank: The storage tank is installed indoors, and is the device that the heat collected from the evacuated tube collectors is transferred into.
+2. Solar Storage Tank: The storage tank is installed indoors, and is the device that the heat collected from the evacuated tube collectors is transferred into.
 The transfer of solar heat is accomplished by the heat transfer fluid (HTF) circulating through a heat exchanger that is part of the solar storage tank.
 Some tanks will have a built in backup heat source, such as an electrical element.
 This is highly recommended for single tank installations.
-It is not usually required for two tank installations. - 3.
-Pump/Pump Station: The pump / pumping station is what circulates the heat transfer fluid (HTF) in the system.
+It is not usually required for two tank installations.

+3. Pump/Pump Station: The pump / pumping station is what circulates the heat transfer fluid (HTF) in the system.
 Pumps can come in a variety of sizes, speeds, and options.
 It is suggested that if a large, commercial, or custom pump is used for your system, to review the operation and installation manual provided by the manufacture of the pump.
 If your pump was specified and supplied by Solar Panels Plus, your sales representative at Solar Panels Plus can provide you with the needed information.